 The number one factor determining whether a job seeker will consider a position?
 You guessed it: wages.
 (For job seekers using CoolWorks, the top two determining factors of near-equal importance are wages and the availability/cost of housing).
-That’s the main reason we’ve been encouraging employers to advertise their wages: we’ve heard directly from job seekers that they won’t even consider applying if wages aren’t listed in an employers advertising materials.
-This sentiment isn’t necessarily reflective of all job seekers, but it does illuminate how imperative it is for candidates today to know what they’re going to earn very early in the decision making process.
+That’s the main reason we encourage employers to advertise their wages: we’ve heard directly from job seekers that they won’t even consider applying if wages aren’t listed in an employer's advertising materials.
+This sentiment isn’t necessarily reflective of all job seekers, but it does illuminate how imperative it is for candidates to know what they’re going to earn very early in the decision making process.

 The biggest slice of that cost of living equation is housing.
 If you are an employer that provides housing, you’re at a notable advantage because you’re offering candidates easy access to a place to stay for the season, removing a huge barrier to them relocating and spending a season with your company, and broadening your potential candidate pool substantially.